 Thrust SCC is the current Land Speed Record-holiday car and is on permanent display at the Coventry Transport Museum.
 The car was designed and built by an English team headed by the charismatic Richard Noble OBE and was driven through the sound barrier by RAF Wing Commander Andy Green in 1997.
 Visitors to the museum have the opportunity to experience the land speed record-breaking run for themselves, in the ThrustSSC simulator.
 This incredible feat of English engineering is still appreciated today: the same team is now in advanced stages of building a new car, ‘Bloodhound SSC’, which it is hoped will break the 1,000mph barrier.

 The oldest surviving turning shed in the world, Derby

-The crumbling remains of Derby Roundhouse, the oldest surviving turning shed in the world, have been restored into a truly unique learning centre.
-The world’s first railway roundhouse, built by Robert Stephenson in 1839 for the North Midland Railway, contained 16 lines of rails, radiating from a single turn-table in the centre.
-The turn-table was a genius invention because it allowed a locomotive to be turned around for the return journey.
-The Derby Roundhouse was endorsed by the Guinness World Records in 2012 and you can track down Derby’s rich railway heritage on a Roundhouse tour, taking in true-life stories of the men, women and children who pioneered Derby’s railway industry.
+The crumbling remains of Derby Roundhouse, the oldest surviving turning shed in the world, have been restored into a truly unique learning center.
+The world’s first railway roundhouse, built by Robert Stephenson in 1839 for the North Midland Railway, contained 16 lines of rails, radiating from a single turn-table in the center.
+The turntable was a genius invention because it allowed a locomotive to be turned around for the return journey.
+The Derby Roundhouse was endorsed by the Guinness World Records in 2012 and you can track down Derby’s rich railway heritage on a Roundhouse tour, taking in true-life stories of the men, women, and children who pioneered Derby’s railway industry.
 Tours cost £6 per person.